 The Plan consists of two components: the Section 423 Component and the Non-Section 423 Component.
 The Section 423 Component is intended to qualify as an "employee stock purchase plan" under Section 423 of the Code and shall be administered, interpreted and construed in a manner consistent with the requirements of Section 423 of the Code.
 In addition, this Plan authorizes the grant of Options under the Non-Section 423 Component, which need not qualify as Options granted pursuant to an "employee stock purchase plan" under Section 423 of the Code; such Options granted under the Non-Section 423 Component shall be granted pursuant to separate Offerings containing such sub-plans, appendices, rules or procedures as may be adopted by the Administrator and designed to achieve tax, securities laws or other objectives for Eligible Employees and the Designated Subsidiaries in locations outside the United States.
-Except as otherwise provided herein, the Non-Section 423 Component will be designated as such by the Administrator at or prior to the time of such Offering.
+Except as otherwise provided herein, the Non-Section 423 Component will operate and be administered in the same manner as the Section 423 Component.
+Offerings intended to be made under the Non-Section 423 Component will be designated as such by the Administrator at or prior to the time of such Offering.